How Many States Have Their Own Osha Plans

 Common Mistakes / What Most People Get Wrong

 One big mistake is assuming all states have their own plans.
+Consider this: another mistake is thinking state plans are weaker.
+That's why if you’re in Texas or Florida, you’re under federal OSHA.
 Only 18 do.
-If you’re in Texas or Florida, you’re under federal OSHA.
-That said, another mistake is thinking state plans are weaker.
 They’re not—they’re legally required to match or exceed federal protections.

 People also mix up the reporting process.
-Now, in State Plan states, you don’t call federal OSHA.
-Because of that, you contact the state agency directly.
+In State Plan states, you don’t call federal OSHA.
+You contact the state agency directly.
 Confusing the two can delay help when every second counts.

 Practical Tips / What Actually Works